philbowles/ESPAsyncWebServer/README.md

 The critical scarce resource in the SSE/Websockets issue is the amount of free heap.
 Messages can only be despatched / cleared by the underlying TCP lib at a certain rate which depends on a number of factors beyond your control:

-* Network speed / quality
+* Network speed / quality / latency
 * Implementation buffer size / quantity
 * User compile-time options re LwIP (mainly chaging the above point)